cymcsg/UltimateRecyclerView/README.md

 * scrollbars
 * Colorful styles of ``swipe to refresh``
 * sticky header like instagram
+* support different layout in adapter

+###Changes in 0.3.4:
+- [x] support different layout in adapter
+- [x] support easy way to use admob

 ###Changes in 0.3.2:
 - [x] add a empty view when the adapter do not have data